antcolag/runner/readme.md

 It also implements a simple event interface based on the same command system, so you can execute multiple commands when an event is triggered.

+Difference between similar libraries
+---
+there are other libraries around that do the same but this one have a  some strengths

+- is object oriented, so you can create multiple instances of the runner::Interface that can share some ommands
+- commands operate on streams
+- it does provide an easy way to handle multiple commands when an event occurs

 Method documentation
 ===